LukeSamkharadze/internet-bank/src/app/features/shared/components/bank-transactions/readme.md

 ```

-**_B) if you want to hide SearchBar and Type Dropdown, also give ACCOUNT NUMBER as an input you should give an input property to a tag. (lets give the following title: "Latest Transactions") and hide all above mentioned _**
+**_B) if you want to hide SearchBar and Type Dropdown, also give ACCOUNT NUMBER as an input you should give an input property to a tag. (lets give the following title: "Latest Transactions") and hide all above mentioned P.S.
+If you want to show all transactions and not type filter, you have to `[input]="''"` _**

 ```
   <app-features-shared-bank-transactions